Table of Contents

-Airbyte is an open-source EL(T) platform that helps you replicate data from disparate sources to your data warehouses, data lakes, and databases.
+Airbyte is an open-source ELT platform that provides a marketplace of community-built, open-source connectors for integrating with various data sources.
+This eliminates the need for your organization to create bespoke and custom code to connect data sources.
 Due to its ease of use and low barrier to entry, it is quickly becoming the industry standard for replication jobs.

 Previously, to deploy Airbyte on Kubernetes, you would need to configure your own Kubernetes cluster and Airbyte instance.
 While this is doable, the management of production-stage operations and monitoring requires frequent manual intervention.
 Additionally, this process will vary drastically across different cloud providers and platforms.